Honduran cuisine: Corn tortillas

 Corn, or maíz, is a staple in Honduran cuisine.
-Eating corn comes to Hondurans as an inheritance of their Maya-Lenca ancestors; the Maya believed corn to be sacred, and that the father gods created men from it.
+Eating corn comes to Hondurans as an inheritance from the Maya-Lenca people; the Maya believed corn to be sacred, and that the father gods created men from it.

 Some tortilla-based dishes include tacos fritos, in which tortillas are filled in with ground meat or chicken and rolled into a flute.
 The rolled tacos are then deep-fried and served with raw cabbage, hot tomato sauce, cheese and sour cream as toppings.

-Catrachitas are a common simple snack, made of deep-fried tortilla chips covered with mashed refried beans, cheese and hot sauce.
+Catrachitas are a common simple snack, made of deep-fried tortilla chips covered with mashed refried beans, cheese.
 A variant of this snack are chilindrinas, deep-fried tortilla strips with hot tomato sauce and cheese.
 It is common in Honduran restaurants to serve an anafre, a clay pot with melting cheese or sour cream, mashed beans and sometimes chopped chorizo heated on top of a clay container with burning charcoal, with fried tortilla chips for dipping.

-Enchiladas: The whole Tortilla is deep fried and served with a variety of toppings.
+Enchiladas: the whole tortilla is deep fried and served with a variety of toppings.
 First ground pork meat is placed, next raw chopped cabbage or lettuce, then hot tomato sauce, and a slice of boiled egg.

-Chilaquiles: Tortillas are covered in egg and deep fried.
-Afterwards placed in a wide container to form a layer of tortilla as a base.
-Cheese, cooked chicken and hot tomato sauce with spices is then added.
-Again place another layer of tortillas and continue to do so to make something like a Tortilla Lasagna.
-Place in the oven and let cook until cheese melts and the tortillas are soft.
-Served with thick sour cream.

-Tortilla con Quesillo: Two tortillas with quesillo, a melted cheese, in between and then pan fried; served with a tomato sauce.
+Tortilla con quesillo: two tortillas with quesillo (a lightly salted cheese that can easily melt), in between and then pan fried; served with a tomato sauce.
 Mashed beans are sometimes also added as a filling with the cheese.
+Chismol is sometimes on top.